 - The quality of the courses is varied, since each has a different creator.

 Time to Complete: 30 min to 1 hour depending on the webinar course

 I know we talk about the differences between WordPress.com vs WordPress.org on our website often, however when covering the basics they do function quite similarly.
 And in this case the free beginners courses from WordPress.com cover the essentials such as what WordPress is, basics (content, media, customization and more), getting started with blogging, setting up a WooCommerce store and making money with WordPress.
 It’s split into easy to manage sections, and they’re quick and easy to understand.
 It’s a great option to get started in an afternoon.

 - Overall very easy to follow along with.

 - Simple, step-by-step instructions help guide you through key WordPress aspects.

-- There is a ton of content, organized in a way that’s easy to follow.
+- There is a ton of content ranging from beginner to advanced topics.

 If you’ve never used WordPress before, you might be concerned that you don’t have the experience or technical know-how necessary to make effective use of the platform.
 However, its outstanding community and the wide variety of WordPress courses and tutorials available make it very approachable for anyone willing to put in a little learning time.